alkaline9500/LittleWordsCheater/README.md

 Then do something like this:

 ``
-java LittleWordsCheater list.ls a u e d t w s | xmacroplay $DISPLAY ``
+java LittleWordsCheater list.ls | xmacroplay $DISPLAY
+``